ibm-cloud-docs/databases-for-mysql/ha-dr.md

 ![Architecture](/images/MySQL_high_availability.svg){: caption="MySQL architecture" caption-side="bottom"}

 {{site.data.keyword.databases-for-mysql}} provides replication, failover, and high-availability features to protect your databases and data from infrastructure maintenance, upgrades, and some failures.
-Deployments contain a cluster with three data members - a leader and two replicas.
+Deployments contain a cluster with three data members – a leader and two replicas.
+Replicas are kept up to date using asynchronous replication.
 All members contain a copy of your data by using Orchestrator to handle failovers.
-If the leader becomes unreachable, the cluster initiates a failover, a replica is promoted to leader, a new replica rejoins the cluster as a replica, and your cluster continues to operate normally.
-The leader and replicas are always in different zones of an MZR.
+The leader and replicas are always in different zones of a multi-zone region.
+If the leader becomes unreachable or encounters a critical issue, the service first attempts to auto-recover the existing leader.
+If the leader cannot be recovered, a failover is performed and a replica is promoted to leader, a new replica rejoins the cluster as a replica, and your cluster continues to operate normally.
 If the replica fails, a new replica is created.
 If a zone failure results in a member failing, the new replica is created in a surviving zone.

 You can extend high availability further by provisioning [read-only replicas](/docs/databases-for-mysql?topic=databases-for-mysql-read-replicas) for cross-regional failover or read offloading.

-Review the MySQL documentation on [replication techniques](https://dev.mysql.com/doc/mysql-replication-excerpt/8.0/en/replication-semisync.html){: .external} to understand the constraints and tradeoffs that are associated with the semisynchronous replication strategy.
+Review the MySQL documentation on [replication techniques](https://dev.mysql.com/doc/mysql-replication-excerpt/5.7/en/replication.html){: .external} to understand the constraints and tradeoffs associated with asynchronous replication.

 Workloads that programmatically access the cluster must follow the client availability retry logic to maintain availability.

 {{site.data.keyword.databases-for-mysql}} sometimes performs controlled switchovers under normal operation.
-These switchovers are no-data-loss events that result in the reset of active connections.
+These switchovers are generally no-data-loss events that result in the reset of active connections.
 There is a period of up to 15 seconds where reconnections can fail.
 At times, unplanned failovers might occur due to unforeseen events in the operating environment.
 These can take up to 45 seconds, but generally less than 30 seconds.
 Service maintenance, for example, triggers a controlled failover.

 ### High availability features
 {: #ha-features}